 300 Clock hours with the following breakdown: 180 hours of online learning and 120 hours of in person lab experience in person.

 Day Class: 9:00am-4:00pm M-Th.
 (60 days or 12.5 weeks) Evening Class: 5:00pm-9:00pm M-Th.
 (75 days or 19 weeks)

-Program Objectives: Page 24 of 58
+Page 24 of 58

-- Student will be able to sit for the national certification exam with - the NHA for any of the following certification: Certified Patient Care Technician/ Assistant (CPTC/A), Certified Echocardiogram Technician (CET), Certified Phlebotomy Technician (CPT). - Student will be able to identify and observe legal and ethical behavior. - Student will be engaged in proper infection control procedures. - Student will be able to demonstrate basic care skills, patient care procedures, EKG, and blood draw abilities. - Student will be able to identify medical emergencies and how to respond effectively. - This program will graduate 90% of its enrolled students. - This program will have 80% of its graduates obtain a certification after completion of the course. - Eight percent of graduates who go on to obtain certification will obtain gainful employment in the chosen career field.
+- Students will be prepared to care for patients in an array of clinical atmospheres included but not limited to, hospital setting, clinic, home health, or rehab facilities. - Student will be able to sit for the national certification exam with - the NHA for any of the following certification: Certified Patient Care Technician/ Assistant (CPTC/A), Certified Echocardiogram Technician (CET), Certified Phlebotomy Technician (CPT).

+- Students will be able to identify and observe legal and ethical behavior. - Students will be engaged in proper infection control procedures. - Students will be able to demonstrate basic care skills, patient care procedures, EKG, and blood draw abilities. - Students will be able to identify medical emergencies and how to respond effectively. - This program will graduate 90% of its enrolled students. - This program will have 80% of its graduates obtain a certification after completion of the course. - Eight percent of graduates who go on to obtain certification will obtain gainful employment in the chosen career field.